sameersitre/otp-react-native/README.md

+# react-native apps
+react-native apps with third party elements and animations.

-# Portfolio
+# To Run :
-Responsive webapp, in Reactjs.
-Added svgs, third party libraries and the animations created from Adobe illustrator.
+`expo start`